YuncongMa/pNet/README.md

 5. Several examples can be downloaded from Google Drive, please follow the section below "Example".

 # Hardware requirement
 It is recommended to run pNet with CPU at least 4 cores, memory (RAM) at least 16GB, and free disk storage at least 10GB.
 Large dataset and parallel computation will require more CPU cores, memory space, and disk space.
-CPU and memory inf, as well as estimated memory usage can be found in the parallel section.
+CPU and memory inf, as well as estimated memory usage can be found in the parallel section.The pNet UI requires screen displaying resolution at least 1280x960.
+It is recommended to use an external montior with reosolution at least 1920x1080.
+2k and 4k displays are desirable.

 # Additional Package
 1. To allow the input of HCP data in cifti format, download workbench from HCP website: https://www.humanconnectome.org/software/get-connectome-workbench